AdvancedCustomFields/acf/readme.txt

 = 5.5.1 =
 * Select field: Fixed bug preventing some field settings from being selected
-* Date picker field: Improved compatibility with customised values
+* Date picker field: Improved compatibility with customized values
 * Core: Added new 'enqueue_datepicker' setting which can be used to prevent the library from being enqueued
 * Core: Added new 'enqueue_datetimepicker' setting which can be used to prevent the library from being enqueued
 * Core: Minor fixes and improvements